 As we got closer to the village, we passed crops growing on the steep sides of the mountains.
 When we reached town, local kids welcomed us with a rainbow flag, the official flag of Cusco.
 A few of us gathered and waited for everyone else to show up.
 I played with a few of the kids, asking their parents if it was okay to take a photo.
 In turn, I tried my best to speak Spanish with them, telling the girls how beautiful they were and showing them the photos I had taken.

 After we sat down we learned the restaurant had run out of food.
-The cook was able to serve us some soup and hot tea to warm up.
-We paid for our meal and then met up with the others at another restaurant.
-The sun began to set and we realized our other guide had disappeared.
-No one had seen him in hours.
+The cook was able to serve us some broth and hot tea to warm up.
+We paid for our meal and then met up with the others at another restaurant in town.
+The sun began to set when we realized our guide had disappeared.
+No one had seen him for hours.

-There was a group of girls I made friends with, one from Hong Kong and two from Brazil.
+I joined a group of girls, one from Hong Kong and two from Brazil.
 We sat in a circle huddling together telling stories and talking about how insane the day had been thus far.
 No one knew how we were going to get off the mountain.
 We were three hours away from Cusco in freezing temperatures without much food or water.
-There was no place to sleep, no cell phone service and our guides had disappeared (#imightdie).
+There was no place to sleep, no cell phone service and our guides had disappeared. #imightdie

 There was nothing to do but wait.
 I started thinking, what if all the other roads leading to the mountain had collapsed?
 How long would we be stuck here?
 Days?
-There was no place to shower and only a Porta Potty outside.
-Then, it went BLACK.
-The power went out and a hundred or so of us were shivering in the dark.
+There was no place to shower and only an outhouse outside.
+Then, it went black.
+The power had gone out and more than a hundred of us were shivering in the dark.

 Huaynas didn't have a moment to delay.
-I didn’t even have time to visit the bathroom.
-We wrapped up in our blankets like burritos and stepped out into the darkness.
-I've never seen so many stars in the sky.
+I didn’t even have time to use the washroom.
+We wrapped up in our blankets like burritos and stepped out into the cold darkness.
 It was pitch black.
-The only sound was rushing water nearby but it was tough to tell how close it really was.
+I've never seen so many stars in my life.
+The only sound was rushing water but it was tough to tell how close it really was.
+One misstep and you could tumble into a freezing river.
 A few of us who still had battery life used our phones to guide the way.

 Without windows the one hour ride was terrifying.
 Every once in a while we would stop and hear honking and see lights flicker through the cracks in the boards.
 We had no idea if we were about to fall off a cliff or into the river.
-Dust poured into the truck so much that everyone covered their faces to breath.
+As thick dust poured into the truck everyone had to cover their faces to breath.
 It was so bumpy my tailbone split open and started bleeding.

 After an hour we made it to the little town where we ate breakfast earlier that day.
-They had prepared a meal for us but almost immediately a few of the girls began to freak out.
+They had prepared a meal for us but almost immediately a few of the girls began to shout.
 The dust had gotten into their eyes and they were now blind.
-The girls were holding their eyes screaming and crying.
+They were holding their eyes screaming and crying.

 Later, I learned Rainbow Mountain is only a recent discovery due to climate change.
 It's always been covered with snow but as the climate has warmed snow melted revealing the brightly colored soil.
 Because of this Peru doesn't have the proper infrastructure to offer safe tours during poor weather.
 It requires passage through a valley and an easy method of transportation hasn’t been developed to accommodate travelers.
 With time, I'm sure transport to Ausangate will develop but until then, travelers beware.